hyperjumptech/react-native-confetti/README.md

 To test, run `npm run test` or `yarn test`

 # Demo
-To see the running demo, you can run the example app with theese steps:
+To see the running demo, you can run the example app with these steps:

 1. build package
 ```